jpbeaudet/diction.js/README.md

 # diction.js:
 Hands free notes with voice command formatting
 ## Contributors are welcome !
-If you want to contrubute to this little practical I will be enchanted.
+If you want to contribute to this little practical App I will be enchanted!
 The GNu 2.0 License permits it.
-For information about the code contact jpbeaudet84@gmail.com
+Dont hesitate to make a pull request if you added something interesting For information about the code contact jpbeaudet84@gmail.com

 ## Features: